 In this study, we set the compliance criterion at a minimum of 50%.
 This criterion led to the exclusion of 2 participants.
 Consequently, the final sample size was established at 168 individuals.
 The overall compliance rate was high.
 On average, participants engaged with 82% of the daily notifications, translating to responses to about 4.1 out of every 5 notifications sent each day.
 Additionally, when considering the entire duration of the study, the compliance rate across all days was 72%.
 This indicates that, on average, participants were responsive on 7.2 out of the 10 days of the study.

 Materials.
 The EMA protocol in this study consisted of 17 questions, incorporating the same items as used in Study 1.
 These included: (1) Assessment of Pleasant/Unpleasant Events, (2) Evaluation of Positive and Negative Affect, and (3) the State-Self-Compassion Scale Short Form (SSCS-SF).
 However, a notable addition in this protocol, differing from Study 1, was the inclusion of 4 items specifically designed to assess decentering abilities.
 These additional items, derived from previous EMA studies (Biehler & Naragon-Gainey, 2022), were integrated to provide a deeper understanding of the participants’ ability to observe their thoughts and feelings from a detached perspective.
+We introduced decentering, a key component of mindfulness, which refers to the ability to take a detached and objective perspective on one's mental experiences.
+Decentering plays a critical role in how individuals relate to their own suffering, a central aspect of self-compassion (Biehler & Naragon-Gainey, 2022).
+By adopting a decentered perspective, individuals may respond to negative emotions with greater kindness and understanding, thereby enhancing CS.
+According to the BCH, this should correspond with a decrease in UCS.
+If the BCH does not hold, however, decentering may impact only CS without affecting UCS.
+Furthermore, decentering may influence how individuals process stress, helping them recognize stressful emotions as temporary and not reflective of their identity (Bernstein et al., 2015), which could help sustain or enhance CS while reducing UCS.

 Data Analysis Plan.
 Our initial analysis examined the impact of two academic exams on state self-compassion, with their timings strategically manipulated by the research team.
 We segmented the exam periods into pre-exam, post-exam, and non-exam phases to capture state self-compassion fluctuations across these distinct temporal contexts.
 This design allowed us to observe how the timing of exams – controlled and manipulated as a contextual factor – impacted the two components of state self-compassion, providing a unique opportunity to interpret these effects as direct consequences of our manipulation.